 We vet the software our customers use, the services they integrate and how they integrate them, the way they deploy software, the way they manage devices and the ways they authenticate to internal tools and third parties.

-If you’ve ever been interested in doing security for a startup, we’re a chance to do that for a whole bunch of startups at the same time, working with a weird bunch of people who decided that this was all they wanted to do.
-If that sounds fun, let’s talk!
+If you’ve ever been interested in doing security for a startup, you get to do this for a whole bunch of startups at the same time, working with a bunch of people who decided that this was all they wanted to do.

 We’re all over the US but our center of mass is the Chicago office.
-We’ll happily hire remote, but we meet up a few times a year (not right now due to COVID-19 of course), usually in Chicago.
+(It just worked out that way!)
+We’ll happily hire remote, but we try to meet up at least a couple times a year (not right now due to COVID-19 of course), usually in Chicago.

 We’re a consultancy, but a weird kind of consultancy, where we maintain multi-year relationships with clients.
 We rarely travel.